openbsd/xenocara/lib/mesa/docs/perfetto.rst

 As well as various domain specific producers.

-The mesa perfetto support adds additional producers, to allow for visualizing GPU performance (frequency, utilization, performance counters, etc) on the same timeline, to better understand and tune/debug system level performance:
+The mesa Perfetto support adds additional producers, to allow for visualizing GPU performance (frequency, utilization, performance counters, etc) on the same timeline, to better understand and tune/debug system level performance:

 - pps-producer: A systemwide daemon that can collect global performance counters.
-- mesa: Per-process producer within mesa to capture render-stage traces on the GPU timeline, track events, etc.
+- mesa: Per-process producer within mesa to capture render-stage traces on the GPU timeline, track events on the CPU timeline, etc.

 The exact supported features vary per driver: